Shopify wins, but Big Cartel still has its perks

 That’s why ease of use is so important, and why we test it so thoroughly.
 Don’t let your business become a chore – it shouldn’t just bring you money, but enjoyment too!

-Here’s how some of our users felt about Big Cartel:
+Here’s how one of our users felt about Big Cartel:

 “The prompts were a great additional help feature.
 Every time I left a page, they provided a prompt to save, or a red error box if I’d forgotten to add in a shipping location.
 I thought this was really nice – it felt as though I had someone holding my hand every step of the way, willing me to succeed.”